EDITED BY DAVID HEY & GEOFF BURCH

 So, with 25 wagons on, we set off for Guildford and found the distant signal for Wokingham at caution.
 There were two distant semaphore arms - one for the Ascot line and the other for the Guildford and Redhill line.
 The next signal was the outer home signal, which was situated before entering a brick-built skewed bridge about 20 feet in length with independent arches across both the 'up' and 'down' lines.
 Since the 'U' class was a right-hand drive loco, the signal was on my side and when it came off, I informed Fred - 'Okay, we've got the stick.'

-His outburst gave me one hell of a hell of a fright, I can tell you…
+His outburst gave me one hell of a fright, I can tell you…

 I was about to ask him what was wrong, when I saw him peering back at me like the Mekon from Eagle Comic...